sugarcrm/candybean/README.md

 Writing automated tests with Candybean is as quick as these handful of steps:

 * [Install Candybean prequisites](#prereqs)
-* Create a Maven project; add Candybean to your new test project as a dependency:
+* Create a Maven project; add Candybean to your new test project's [POM](https://maven.apache.org/pom.html) as a dependency:
 ```
 <dependency>
     <groupId>com.sugarcrm</groupId>